-This itinerary begins in the mists of the Bwindi Impenetrable Forest in search of mountain gorillas - one of the rarest animals on Earth and an icon of Uganda.
-The gorilla trekking is a once in a lifetime experience, and yet, Uganda has so much more to offer.
+The trip begins in the mists of the Bwindi Impenetrable National Park in search of mountain gorillas - one of the rarest animals on Earth and an icon of Uganda.
+The gorilla trekking is a once-in-a-lifetime experience and yet, Uganda has so much more to offer.
 This country is one of the few places in the world where it is possible to see chimpanzees alongside lion, elephant and buffalo.
-This captivating itinerary ends with a relaxing stay on the tranquil shores of Lake Victoria.

 Read Director Nick Joynes' account of his first trip to see Uganda's wildlife.

-On arrival in Uganda you will be met and transferred to the Lake Victoria Serena Resort close to Kampala, Uganda’s capital city, for an overnight stay.
+On arrival in Entebbe, you will be met and transferred to your accommodation near Kampala, Uganda’s capital city, for an overnight stay.
 The journey to the hotel takes around 45 minutes giving you a chance to see some of the country after your long flight.

 After an early start this morning you journey to the mystical forests of Bwindi in Uganda’s highlands.
-You fly by light aircraft to Kisoro (just over one hour flight) and transfer by road (approximately 2 hours) to your lodge.
-The stunnings view from the Clouds Mountain Gorilla Lodge, where you spend the next two nights, will take your breath away.
-As the mists begin to envelope the lodge, it only serves to further the anticipation for the following day.
+You fly by light aircraft to Kisoro (just over one hour flight) and transfer by road to your lodge.
+The stunning views will take your breath away and, as the mists begin to envelope the lodge, it only serves to further the anticipation for the following day.

 Day4: Gorilla trekking in Bwindi Impenetrable National Park